rezakharamani/DiseasePredictionClassification/dataset/README_dataset.md

 <br></br>
-List of all of the columns (133) has written above with 0 / 1 values except `target label` with string values.
+There are 133 columns in the training dataset that all of them have filled with 0 / 1 values except `target label` with string values like AIDS, Diabets, Cancer and so on.

 <br>
 <br>